 Competitive horse riding means long hours on the road, staying in muddy fields with limited facilities, and hours of waiting around.
 Is it worth it?
 As a rider, you already know the answer to that question – absolutely!
 But there are ways that you can make the experience much more bearable for both you and your horse.
-If you’re prepared to invest some capital, a luxury horsebox can make life much more comfortable, reduce stress, and make competition day a success.
+For those prepared to invest some capital, luxury horseboxes can make life much more comfortable, reduce stress, and make competition day a success.

 Here’s a quick guide to what to look for when you’re buying a luxury horsebox.

 The key to relaxation is to have some home comforts around you that take you away from the worry and stress during the build-up to a competition.
 Top of the list has to be a good night’s sleep for the rider, so make sure your luxury horsebox comes with a comfortable sleeping area, preferably with a memory-foam mattress to give you a good night’s rest before the big day.

 Other must-haves include a proper wet-room/shower combination, which will be far more luxurious than the facilities you’ll probably encounter at the event!
 A chance to wash the mud off and soak away those aches and pains will mean you’ll be at the top of your game the next day.

 Other home comforts for humans include hardwood furnishings, which not only look great but last longer, too.
 Set up some mood lighting so you can destress in front of a flat-screen TV in the evening.
 Make sure you’ve got a good kitchen area too, complete with everything you’ll need for making a hot meal or a drink.

 Home comforts for horses